Last Updated on September 6, 2021

-If you’re moving or traveling to Istanbul for a medium to long length of time, getting yourself a Turkish SIM Card and phone number is an essential thing.
-And if you want to buy a Turkey SIM Card for your visit to Istanbul, than you can read our guide and recommendations.
+If you’re moving or traveling to Istanbul for a medium to long length of time, getting a Turkey SIM Card and phone number is an essential thing.
+And if you are into buying a Turkey SIM Card on your visit to Istanbul, than you can read our guide and recommendations.

 Do I need a Turkey SIM Card for short term?

 We recommend this if you strongly will need to make and receive calls and have internet access during your trip to Istanbul, and will stay at least 1 week, 10 days or more.
 If you think you will not make so much calls, only need Internet/WiFi, than you can read our How to get WiFi in Istanbul? guide.

 The good thing is that SIM cards are generally not too expensive depending on how much data you will use and how long you will stay.
 And they offer good coverage.

 The bad thing is that you’ll need to spend time and big effort to choose the best deal, high charges if you exceed data, and possible troubles with the GSM companies.

 We also recommend you to make sure if your phone is unlocked and will work with Sim cards from any carriers, before your trip.
 You can check this with your GSM provider.
 Also note that all foreign phones will stop working after 120 days that they are first used in Turkey.
 You can continue using only after you pay a registration fee.

 Finally we can say that there are two good options for travelers when buying a Turkey SIM card in Istanbul: Pay-as-you-go or Prepaid Turkish SIM cards.
 We’ll guide you on these two options below, but first lets talk about the Turkish GSM operators.

 There are only three GSM providers in Turkey that can set you up with a SIM card and data plan.
 And these include Vodafone, Turkcell and Turk Telekom.
 All the operators mostly have a good coverage and speed for Istanbul.